ATtiny1634 development board w/Optiboot, arduino compatibleDesigned by Azduino by Spence Konde in United States of America

 Using the core available from my Github at https://github.com/SpenceKonde/ATTinyCore the ATtiny1634 can be used with the Arduino IDE, with optiboot bootloader support.

-This board is sold ASSEMBLED, but WITHOUT PIN HEADER (as shown).
+This board is sold ASSEMBLED, but WITHOUT PIN HEADER (optionally available with pin header as described below; pin header is never installed by us).

 For the bare boards at a great price, see:ATTiny1634 breakout (bare board)